Use Your Emergency Notification System for Wanted Suspect Alerts

 2. Include relevant details.
 Include a description of the suspect’s last known whereabouts, clothes, and vehicle, if appropriate.
 Be specific.
 Rather than advising that he suspect was last seen driving a sedan, provide the color, make, model, and license plate number if known.

 3. Include a map.
 If there is knowledge of the suspect’s presumed whereabouts, include a map in your message.
 No matter the size of your community, a map will help citizens more quickly understand their proximity to the suspect, and any possible danger.
+If your mass notification system includes geofencing capabilities, consider targeting your message based on the suspect's last known whereabouts.

 4. Reach travelers and non-subscribers via IPAWS.
 When integrated with your emergency warning system, the Federal Emergency Management Agency’s (FEMA) Integrated Public Alert and Warning System (IPAWS) allows your message to reach travelers in the impacted area, as well as residents who have not yet subscribed to emergency notifications.